 Selecting columns of an object table does not require privileges on the type of the object table.
 Selecting the entire row object, however, does.

-Consider the following schema and queries in Example 7-6:
+Consider the schema and queries created below in Example 7-6:

 -- Requires Ex.
 7-1, 7-2, 7-3, 7-4, and 7-5 CREATE TYPE emp_type AS OBJECT ( eno NUMBER, ename VARCHAR2(36)); / CREATE TABLE emp OF emp_type; // an object table GRANT SELECT on emp TO user1; SELECT VALUE(e) FROM emp e; SELECT eno, ename FROM emp;